Overview of the EU Pension System

 - Annual adjustments should be applied with the end December pension payment, going up or down by the appropriate amount for that month.
 The full amount of the backlog for each of the months from 1 July onwards should also be included.

-You can check the calculation of your pension by using our (unofficial) Pension Calculator.
+You can check the calculation of your pension by using our own Pension Calculator.

-Please note that this has been prepared by Martin Clegg, a member of AIACE UK.
+Please note that this has been prepared by Martin Clegg, a member of AIACE UK's National Committee.
 It is not official.
 But its results are very close to what the correct official calculation should be.
 The calculator also makes it easy to work out what a survivor's pension would be should the primary beneficiary die.

 Common Reporting Standards/Tax identification numbers